 Layman's Gunpla Guide - Guide to Glue

 Now, 90% of the time, you'll be able to complete a kit without needing any glue.
-Unfortunately that other 10% is filled with broken parts, loose joints, and extremely small pieces.
-There's quite an assortment of glues out there and trying to pick the best one for the task can make life a lot easier, and make your kit look better.
-These all should be available at your local hobby shop, aside from super glue, which is available at grocery stores, pharmacies, gas stations ect etc etc.
+Unfortunately, that other 10% is filled with broken parts, loose joints, and extremely small pieces.
+There's quite an assortment of glues out there and picking the best one for the task can make life a lot easier, and make your kit look better.
+These all should be available at your local hobby shop, aside from super glue, which is available at grocery stores, pharmacies, gas stations etc.

-For simplicity's sake I divide glue into four basic categories...
+For simplicity's sake I've divided glues into four basic categories...

 Modeling cements are generally what comes to mind when folks think of modeling glue.
-Usually clear they generally come in paste tubes and often become a messy endeavor if you try to use it straight from the tube.
+They are usually clear and generally come in paste tubes, which often become a messy endeavor if you try to use it straight from the tube.
 Generally I don't recommend these types of glue.
-In my experiance they're often too slow to set and aren't strong enough.
-If you must use them don't try and apply directly from the tube, you'll just get it everywhere.
+In my experience they're often too slow to set and aren't strong enough.
+If you must use them don't try and apply it directly from the tube, you'll just get it everywhere.
 Instead put a little bit in a dish or on a piece of cardboard (your gunpla's box will serve nicely).
 Apply using the end of a toothpick and hold the pieces tightly in place until set and let cure overnight.

 From what I've read they also cause fogging (more on this later) and use should be avoided on anything but pieces awaiting paint.

 Super Glue, Krazy Glue, or whatever brand name you know it by, are the strongest glues safe for modeling.
 Thanks to the small size of the applicators they can generally be applied directly from the tube directly to the parts in need.
 Hold in place and 10-15 seconds later it should be set enough that you can walk away and leave it to cure for 30-60 minutes.
 Since super glue dries hard I've used it effectively to close seam gaps prior to painting.